 Today, ninety feet up on the bluff, all but two of the Quality Hill mansions of Penn Street also have been torn down.
 The Pollock-Capps house and Ball-Eddleman-McFarland house survive, perhaps yearning to hear once again, through an open window, the jingle of jewelry and the rhythm of the rock pile.

-(Thanks to retired Fort Worth police Sergeant Kevin Foster for the tip and for his help and photos.)
+(Thanks to retired Fort Worth police sergeant and historian Kevin Foster for the tip and for his help and photos.)